misita-code/phase-0-pac-1-intro/README.md

 ![Conversational Summary Graphic](https://curriculum-content.s3.amazonaws.com/programming-univbasics/intro-to-programming-as-conversation/Image_52_TwoHeadsConversingSummary.png)

-In the next lessons, we're going to see how Ruby acts as a "listener" in a conversation.
-When given an _expression_, Ruby will _evaluate_ it and, like a good friend, give you a reaction about _how_ it evaluated your expression.
+In the next lessons, we're going to see how JavaScript acts as a "listener" in a conversation.
+When given an _expression_, JavaScript will _evaluate_ it and, like a good friend, give you a reaction about _how_ it evaluated your expression.
 In the programming world, we call responses from the programming language a _return value_.

 ***When expressions are evaluated, they return something***

-Sometimes our expressions might not make sense to Ruby, just like sometimes our conversations with friends don't _quite_ make sense to them.
+Sometimes our expressions might not make sense to JavaScript, just like sometimes our conversations with friends don't _quite_ make sense to them.

-`Work, you stupid machine` is not part of the valid notation of Ruby.
-Likewise `1 + "Cookie Monster"` is also not valid.
+`Work, you stupid machine` is not part of the valid notation of JavaScript.

+<iframe height="400px" width="100%" src="https://repl.it/@MaxwellBenton2/RoyalblueWeakBash?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 Here we've broken the rules of the notation system.
 These are known as _syntax errors_.
 Computers require us to honor _their_ ***limited*** vocabulary.
 Syntax errors are prompts from the programming language to help steer _our_ communication to be more precise.

 ## Conclusion